 - The furlough is payable from the date that the worker was sent home, not from the date they were notified or agreed to the scheme.

-- In relation to salary sacrifice, HMRC has confirmed that it regards the current crisis as a ‘life event’ and will allow employers and employees to agree to reverse these agreements, provided this is done in accordance with their contract.
-However, subject to further guidance being given, as the salary for the purpose of furloughing is as at 28 February 2020, then unless HMRC allows any salary sacrifice to be backdated, the employer will only be able to recover 80% of the reduced salary before the sacrifice was reversed.
+- In relation to salary sacrifice, HMRC has confirmed that it regards the current crisis as a ‘life event’ and will allow employers and employees to agree to reverse these agreements provided this is done in accordance with their contract.
+However, subject to further guidance being given, as the salary for the purpose of furloughing is as at 28 February 2020, then unless HMRC will allow any salary sacrifice to be backdated, the employer will only be able to recover 80% of the reduced salary before the sacrifice was reversed.
 HMRC has updated its salary sacrifice guidance.

 - Employees on unpaid leave at the time the scheme commenced cannot be furloughed until their agreed date of return.
 Those who are absent from work because of shielding or because they have caring responsibilities can be furloughed.

-- In its guide to calculating the grant, HMRC says that employers will not be penalised for using the wrong method of calculation, provided there is ‘a reasonable choice of approach’.
+- In its guide to calculating the grant, HMRC says that employers will not be penalised for using the wrong method of calculation provided there is ‘a reasonable choice of approach’.